Tilapiatsu/blender-custom_config/scripts/addons/RetopoFlow/help/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.2.3&rarr;3.2.4

+- Fixed visual bug that affected machines with Apple's M1 processor (issue #915)

+### RetopoFlow 3.2.2&rarr;3.2.3

+- Worked around a bug with Apple M1 MacBook Pro / Intel graphics card where Blender would crash on load
+- Warn if a source or the target has non-invertible transformation matrix
+- Minor change due to Blender 3.0 deprecating `blf.KERNING_DEFAULT`

+### RetopoFlow 3.2.1&rarr;3.2.2

+- Fixed major updater bug
+- Fixed bug where Brush Falloff with `Ctrl+F` was not working

+### RetopoFlow 3.2.0&rarr;3.2.1

+- Fixed issue where normals are not computed correctly after applying symmetry
+- Added shortcuts to increase and decrease brush radius for Tweak and Relax
+- Fixed scrolling UI with trackpad
+- Minor fixes across several tools (Contours, PolyStrips, Loops, Strokes, Relax, Tweak)
+- Broad and general maintenance (code refactoring, cleaning, and commenting)
+- Minor UI/UX improvements

 ### RetopoFlow 3.1.0&rarr;3.2.0

 - Added builtin Keymap Editor (prototype)